Birding by Kayak w/ David Wimpfheimer

-Over 400 species of birds have been recorded here in the Point Reyes area, making it one of the bird watching havens in the country.
-Fall and winter are great times to bird watch from a kayak in Tomales Bay.
-The mild weather conditions bring in thousands of birds.
+Over 400 species of birds have been recorded here in the North Bay area, making it one of the bird watching havens in the country.
+Fall and winter are great times to bird watch from a kayak since the mild weather conditions bring in thousands of birds.
 Paddling over eelgrass beds you will see and learn about migrating birds, marine animals and other species which live below and above the water’s surface.
-This tour is for those who love to watch and ID birds as well as those with a curiosity for what makes Tomales Bay such a unique ecosystem.
+This tour is for those who love to watch and ID birds as well as those with a curiosity for what makes our area such a unique ecosystem.

 David Wimpfheimer, is a biologist, professional naturalist and guide with a passion for birds and the natural history of the West.
 Since the mid-1980s, David has shared a great deal of information about all aspects of the natural world with hundreds of groups.